 A urine screen alone would not give you enough information to help your child.
 A full evaluation, including a urine screen would help you to determine the most appropriate course of action.

 - I’m on methadone.
 Can I still attend the substance abuse program?

 We don’t treat patients on ongoing methadone maintenance.
-However, if you are near the end of treatment and down to 20 milligrams a day, you can go into a detox facility.
+However, individuals who are prescribed 30 milligrams a day or less are candidates for our ambulatory (outpatient) detox program, or we can facilitate admission into an inpatient detox facility.
 After detox, we would be happy to schedule an initial evaluation with you.

 Note: We will treat patients who are prescribed Methadone in our adult psychiatric programs as long as we can coordinate with your methadone clinic